 The stick man sketch below are Figures 23 A and 23 B from US Patent No. 5,265,350 (expired) awarded to the writer.
 The stick man in FIG. 23 A is engaged in quiet standing with the weight equally distributed between the left and right feet.
 This is called Bipedal (two-footed) Stance.
 The force vector W emanating from the Centre of Mass or CoM is the ‘disturbing force’ of gravity.
 W is called a disturbing force because it is tending to disturb the equilibrium of the stick man and cause him to topple.

 The footwear industry’s dirty little secret is that shoes are made on lasts that approximate the shape of the human foot in Bipedal Stance; standing on two feet and not moving.
 When you start to walk in a shoe, the structures deform and distort to accommodate changes in the architecture of the foot.
 Ski boots are worse.
-Not only do they approximate shape of your feet and legs in quiet Bipedal Stance, they prevent the user from obtaining a dynamically balanced base of support on one foot.
+Not only are they built on lasts that are the approximate the shape of your feet and legs in quiet Bipedal Stance, the structures impede or even prevent the user from attaining a dynamically balanced base of support on one foot.
 Claims in relation to skiing are made that the human foot functions best in skiing when its joints are immobilized, preferably in a neutral position.
 In a neutral position, joint actions of the foot and knee and hip are limited to flexion and extension with transverse and orbital movement of the leg in hip joint within its normal range of motion.

 A whole industry has been established on methods of immobilizing the foot and stabilizing it in a neutral position with custom formed boot shells, custom formed liners and custom formed footbeds and orthotics that significantly restrict or prevent pronation.
 The indirect effect of preventing pronation is that the position of CoP on the axis running through the proximate centre of the heel and head of the 2nd metatarsal becomes fixed.
 For reasons that will be explained in future posts, this can have the effect of preventing the user from being able to establish the over-centre edge control mechanics that the best skiers use and especially an inability to establish a dynamically stable base of support on which to move from ski to ski.